LuxenStudio/repo3/README.md

 ## 3. Training a model

-To run with all the defaults, e.g. vanilla luxen method with the blender lego image
+To run with all the defaults, e.g., vanilla Luxen method with the Blender Lego image

 ```bash
 # To see what models are available.